 Reinforced soil slopes should be utilized only when unreinforced slopes are not appropriate and retaining walls are not economical or are undesirable.
-Section 2.4, Roadside Slopes of this volume contains design criteria for the use of roadside slopes.
+Chapter 4, Roadside Safety of this volume contains design criteria for the use of roadside slopes.

-Reinforced foundations over soft soils should be utilized when the existing soils are too weak to support the anticipated loading without soil failure, and excavation and replacement or other ground modification method is not an economical solution.
+Reinforced foundations over soft soils should be utilized when the existing soils are too weak to support the anticipated loading, and when excavation, replacement, or other ground modification method is not an economical solution.